About Charter Recovery

 The Myth, The Man, The Legend

 I lost my father to stage IV lung cancer on February 18, 2018, the most considerable loss of my time.
-Many times throughout the years, he stated, "I would love for one of my daughters to pick up where I left off," so I decided to carry on with his wishes.
+He often stated throughout the years, "I would love for one of my daughters to pick up where I left off," so I decided to carry on with his wishes.

 Little did I realize then that the leaves do not fall too far from the tree, and now I have a greater understanding of why he did what he did.
 It is the most beautiful process of watching individuals realize their potential and accomplish their goals.
 Sobriety is much easier when we are honest, hold ourselves accountable for our thoughts, feelings, and choices, and forgive and love ourselves and others rather than resort to unhealthy habits to cope with life.
 The disease of addiction is not curable; however, it is treatable if we are willing to put in the work.